oVirt/ovirt-site/source/documentation/internal/guest-agent/guest-agent-for-windows.html.md

     C:\Program Files\Guest Agents\oVirt Guest Agent> net start OVirtGuestService
     C:\Program Files\Guest Agents\oVirt Guest Agent> sc config "OVirtGuestService" start= auto

-Everything is then installed so you can delete the `%EXTRACTDIR%\ovirt-guest-agent`, you won´t be needing it anymore.
+Everything is then installed so you can delete the `%EXTRACTDIR%\ovirt-guest-agent`.
+You won't be needing it anymore.